msimbo/student-hub-old/Syllabus.md

 - Live site deployed to Vercel

 ### Workshop
-- Week 5: Intro to Javascript - Basics & DOM Events
+- Week 5: In-depth TailwindCSS (and Project Workflow)
-- Week 6: Thinking About Interface Designs & Javascript Libraries (jQuery and AlpineJS)
+- Week 6: Project Completions and Understanding Team Workflow

 ## [ ] Sprint 4 (Dec.
 7 - 18)
-### Deliverable: Jobs Tracker v1
+### Deliverable: MSIMBO Redesign v3 (Individuals)
 - Team Lead:
     - CodedBuster (CB): Edwards Cedano
     - CodeOfHonors (CH): Johane Chery
     - CodeStars (CS): Abeco Rwakabuba

-A client has approached us and wants a website that allows them to see all available jobs listed at Monster.com
+Our non-profit client love our work is coming along and will like to make it look better and more functional.

+Things they are most interested in:
+- An improved design
+- Additional Pages with a profile of management bio
+- Ability to contact the MSIMBO Team

 **Acceptance Criteria**
-- An initial wireframe using Balsamiq
+- Most be styled in TailwindCSS
+- Can contain Javascript
+- Form must submit (use https://formspree.io/)
-- Code Deployed to Github
+- Code Deployed to Github with proper commits
 - Live site deployed to Vercel

 ### Workshop
-- Week 7: ES6, Writing Apps.
+- Week 7:  Intro to Javascript - Basics & DOM Events  / ES6, Writing Apps.
 Data Types & Constructors.
-- Week 8: In-depth on JavaScript & the Browser
+- Week 8: In-depth on JavaScript & the Browser /  Thinking About Interface Designs & Javascript Libraries (jQuery and AlpineJS)

 ## [ ] Sprint 5 (Dec.
 21 - Jan.
 30)
-### Deliverable: Jobs Tracker v2
+### Deliverable: Jobs Tracker v1/2
+#### New Group Formation

 - Team Lead:
     - CodedBuster (CB): Cinnamon Sanchez
     - CodeOfHonors (CH): Ayad Ahmed
     - CodeStars (CS): Intisam Maalim

+- [v1] A client has approached us and wants a website that allows them to see all available jobs listed at Monster.com
-Our clients loved the work we did on the tracker and will like to see additional functionality.
+- [v2] Our clients loved the work we did on the tracker and will like to see additional functionality.

+**Acceptance Criteria**
+- An initial wireframe using Balsamiq
+- Code Deployed to Github
+- Live site deployed to Vercel

+**Acceptance Criteria 2 **
 - Ability to favorite jobs
 - Ability to send the job to a friend